holderlb/Subdue/README.md

 ## Running Subdue

-You run Subdue using the following command-line format:
+Subdue is run using the following command-line format:

 `python Subdue.py [options] <inputfile>`